Norwich Wool “Stuff”, what a great name for a collection of cloths!

 When a cloth in wool was made of poor or mixed fleeces with black hairs and mixed qualities it would be named “stuff” but in fact if the fleeces were pure Merino wool with no impurities, poor colour or stray hairs, this was nothing better than superior stuff, but was known as “Merino.”
-Other ancient qualities such as Lasting’s, Tammie’s and Camblets all required the humble four shaft loom, but used more or less, fatter or thinner thread spinning’s, to create quite differing clothes.
+Other ancient qualities such as Lustring’s, Tammie’s and Camlets all required the humble four shaft loom, but used more or less, fatter or thinner thread spinning’s, to create quite differing clothes.

 So why Norwich?
 Why was this part of the country destined to be the biggest and most important weaving centre in England?
 The answer to this lies with settlers from earlier times when East Anglia came to receive craftsmen from the near continent with manufacturing skills to make cloths of wool.

 Early middle age Danish arrivals followed by Dutch and Flemish weavers helped to shape the economy.
 Of all the settlements across the region Norwich was the most active in weaving and by the mid-12th century was the fourth biggest city in the kingdom.